-Section 7 of the Environment (Wales) Act 2016, Section 2(4) of the Nature Conservation (Scotland) Act 2004, and Section 3(1) of the Wildlife and Natural Environment Act (Northern Ireland) 2011.
+Priority habitats and/or species Conservation (Scotland) Act 2004, and Section 3(1) of the Wildlife and Natural Environment Act (Northern Ireland) 2011.
+Lists of habitats identified by statutory agencies are published differently in each country; see the appendix of references.
+Also see Statutory body.
+See Priority habitats and Priority species Priority species Protected, rare and endangered species which are: Identified by statutory nature conservation and countryside agencies as required under Section 41 of the Natural Environment and Rural Communities (NERC) Act 2006 (England)and Section 42 (Wales) of the Natural Environment and Rural Communities (NERC) Act 2006, Section 7 of the Environment (Wales) Act 2016, Section 2(4) of the Nature Conservation (Scotland) Act 2004, and Section 3(1) of the Wildlife and Natural Environment Act (Northern Ireland) 2011.
 Lists of species identified by statutory agencies are published differently in each country; see the appendix of references.
 Protected under the Wildlife and Countryside Act 1981 Protected under European law (European Protected Species), and/or Categorised as Near Threatened, Vulnerable, Endangered or Critically Endangered in the IUCN Red List.
+Endemic species.
 For UKWAS, IUCN Red List species will qualify as priority species only if they are within or geographically close to their natural range as described by IUCN in global or regional lists.
-Also see Statutory body and IUCN Red List.
-Location of trees from which seed or cuttings are collected.
-Designation of Provenance Agreed Regions of Provenance under the Forest Reproductive Materials regulations is used to help nurseries and growers select suitable material.
+Also see Statutory body, endemic species, UK Red Lists and IUCN Red List.

+Provenance Location of trees from which seed or cuttings are collected.
+Designation of Regions of Provenance under the Forest Reproductive Materials regulations is used to help nurseries and growers select suitable material.
 The term is often confused with 'origin' which is the original natural genetic source.
 Publicly available Accessible to local people or other interested parties.
-For example, placing Agreed material on a website or on signage, providing electronic or hard copies of documents, or making documents available for inspection at a local office.
+For example, placing material on a website or on signage, providing electronic or hard copies of documents, or making documents available for inspection at a local office.
 In most cases, a charge may not be made for making material publicly available.
 However, where a summary of material has been made publicly available free of charge, a charge to cover costs of reproduction and handling may be made if any additional material is requested.
-Public Rights of Way Public Rights of Way are statutory rights of way in England and Wales and Agreed are recorded on Definitive Maps held by local authorities showing whether the right of way is by foot, horse or vehicle.
-In Northern Ireland, records of public rights of way are held by district councils.
-Wetlands of international importance designated under the Ramsar Ramsar sites Agreed Convention.
-Recreation Activity or experience of the visitor's own choice within a woodland setting.
-Agreed (Facilities may sometimes be provided and charges levied for their use.)
-Also see Access.
-Renewal of woodland through sowing, planting, or natural regeneration.
-Regeneration Agreed A remnant of a formerly widespread species or habitat that persists in an Relict Agreed isolated area from a previous land-use or vegetation cover.
+Public Rights of Way In England and Wales, Public Rights of Way are statutory rights of way in England and Wales and are recorded on Definitive Maps held by local authorities showing whether the right of way is by foot, horse or vehicle.
+In Northern Ireland, records of Public Rights of Way are held by local authorities district councils .
+There are three types: footpaths (walkers only), bridleways (walkers and horse riders), carriageways (walkers, cyclists, horse riders, horse- drawn and motor vehicles).
+In Scotland, ScotWays maintains a National Catalogue of Rights of Way and local authorities hold their own records.
+The primary source of law relating to rights of way is the common law but they are also referred to in statute.
+It is not necessary for a route to be recorded for it to be a right of way; it simply needs to meet all the necessary criteria.
+Ramsar sites Wetlands of international importance designated under the Ramsar Convention.